smbabapour/swbkblayouts/README.md

 # swbkblayouts
-A short and simple script to swith between 'us' and 'ir' keyborad layouts.
+A short and simple script to switch between 'us' and 'ir' keyborad layouts.

 ### How to use it